 ming hui chen

-Ming Hui Chen, MD, MMSc is an Associate Professor of Pediatrics at Harvard Medical School and an attending cardiologist at Boston Children’s Hospital.
+Ming Hui Chen, MD, MMSc is an Associate Professor of Pediatrics at Harvard Medical School, and a senior attending cardiologist at Boston Children’s Hospital serving as faculty in the Division of Genetics and Genomics.

 Originally hailing from New York City, Dr. Chen graduated from Princeton University, and obtained her MD from Harvard Medical School.
 After receiving a master’s degree in clinical investigation from Harvard Medical School, she trained as an internist and cardiologist at Massachusetts General Hospital and has been on-staff at the Harvard Teaching Hospitals for more than 20 years.